-Our ClearPoint system and SmartFlow cannula include off-the-shelf components and custom-made components produced to our proprietary specifications by various third parties, and components that, prior to September 2023, we assembled in our Irvine, California facility.
-In September 2023, we completed the transition from our Irvine, California facility to fully operating in our Carlsbad, California facility.
+Our ClearPoint system and SmartFlow cannula include off-the-shelf components and custom-made components that are produced to our proprietary specifications by various third parties that we assemble in our Carlsbad, California facility.
 We use third parties to manufacture certain components to utilize their individual expertise, minimize our capital investment and help control costs.
 We purchase most custom-made components of our ClearPoint system from single-source suppliers due to quality considerations, lower costs and constraints resulting from regulatory requirements; however, we have identified alternative sources for certain components, and believe additional alternative sources are available, if needed, for other components.
 Generally, we purchase our components through purchase orders and do not have long-term contracts with most of our suppliers.